1961 Goldsboro B-52 crash: Summary table

-To summarize the Sandia post-mortem described in detail above, for Bomb No. 1, had the Arm-Safe Switch been set to "Arm," or malfunctioned in a way that enabled the firing circuit to act as if it was armed, the bomb would have detonated with a full nuclear yield upon the contact fuze closing when it hit the ground.
-For Bomb No. 2, because its timer had not run out by the time it impacted the ground, it could not have detonated even if its Arm-Safe Switch had been set to "Arm", as its thermal batteries had not charged, and they would be needed to fire the weapon.
+To summarize the Sandia post-mortem described in detail above, for Bomb No.1, had the Arm-Safe Switch been set to "Arm," or malfunctioned in a way that enabled the firing circuit to act as if it was armed, the bomb would have detonated with a full nuclear yield upon the contact fuze closing when it hit the ground.
+For Bomb No.2, because its timer had not run out by the time it struck the ground, it could not have detonated even if its Arm-Safe Switch had been set to "Arm", as its thermal batteries had not charged, and they would be needed to fire the weapon.

 Legacy

 The Goldsboro accident was reported in national and international newspapers by the next day, described as a plane crash with "two unarmed nuclear weapons" which, at time of reporting, posed "no immediate danger" from a nuclear detonation, but that "a danger from non-nuclear high explosives" required all people to keep the site clear.
 An article in Time in March further specified that the weapons involved were "H-bombs."
 This news coverage caused a SAC representative to be asked about the accident, and other accidents from 1959 onward, at a hearing of the United States Congress that March, which were officially and publicly disclosed for likely the first time.
 Despite this, an official SAC history from 1988 reported, erroneously, that "until 1966, the history of SAC's alert operation had been without incident."
 Political scientist Scott Sagan has used this as an example of "what appears to be the complete disappearance of a number of B-52 airborne alert accidents from the command's organizational memory" and indicative of "the depth of SAC's reluctance to acknowledge such problems."

 Secretary of Defense Robert S. McNamara, in a Top Secret January 1963 meeting with representatives from the Departments of Defense and State, as well as the White House, used the Goldsboro accident to argue against the delegation of authority to use nuclear weapons to SACEUR, citing the possibility of accidental nuclear war.
-According to declassified meeting notes, McNamara "went on to describe crashes of US aircraft, one in North Carolina and one in Texas (Note: McNamara's reference to a Texas "Broken Arrow" may refer to the November 4, 1958, an accident in which a B-47 with a Mark 39 Mod 1 (sealed pit) weapon on board crashed and exploded shortly after takeoff (for a training mission) from Dyess Air Force Base, near Abilene, Texas.
+According to declassified meeting notes, McNamara "went on to describe crashes of US aircraft, one in North Carolina and one in Texas (Note: McNamara's reference to a Texas "Broken Arrow" may refer to the November 4, 1958, an accident in which a B-47 with a Mark39 Mod1 (sealed pit) weapon on board crashed and exploded shortly after takeoff (for a training mission) from Dyess Air Force Base, near Abilene, Texas.
 The high-explosives in the weapon's primary detonated, dispersing depleted uranium, highly enriched uranium, and lead.
 The US Air Force has released no information about other "Broken Arrow" incidents with sealed-pit weapons taking place in Texas prior to 1963.), where, by the slightest margin of chance, literally the failure of two wires to cross, a nuclear explosion was averted.
 He concluded that despite our best efforts, the possibility of an accidental nuclear explosion still existed."